V2grad/line-up/backend/docs/structure.md

 ### schemas

-build new database and migrate all the datas in the old database if exists.
+build new database and migrate all the data in the old database if exists.